Mansour Law P.C.

-Medical Marijuana Lawyers in Farmington Hills
+Medical Marijuana Lawyers in Royal Oak

 Providing Highly Experienced & Effective Representation

 In 2008, the Michigan Medical Marijuana Act (MMMA) was put into effect, thereby allowing countless patients to get medical marijuana cards to treat their “debilitating medical conditions”.
 However, law enforcement officers and prosecutors are still charging legal, cardholding citizens for marijuana crimes based on new changes as a result of case law decision from the Michigan Court of Appeals and the Michigan Supreme Court, legal gray areas, and several overlooked nuances.
-You need a knowledgeable medical marijuana attorney in Farmington Hills who can relentlessly fight all charges against you.
+You need a knowledgeable medical marijuana attorney who can relentlessly fight all charges against you.

 At Mansour Law, our lawyers have extensive experience in this new and complex area of law as well as a long record of success for our clients.
 We can provide you with a strong case strategy while ensuring your rights and best interests are fully protected.
 Backed by years of in-depth experience, our attorneys are intimately familiar with the relevant laws and procedures and we can give you well-informed counsel throughout the legal process.
 With Mansour Law, you can rest assured that your case is in capable hands.